Advanced-Vision-and-Learning-Lab/HLAST_DeepShip_ParameterEfficient/README.md

     ├── demo_light.py                     // Main demo file.
     ├── Demo_Parameters.py                // Parameter file for the demo.
     ├── plot_curves.py                    // Run this after the demo to view learning curves.
-    ├── feature_similarity_analysis.py    // Run this after the demo to view feature similarites, please set the parameters accordingly.
+    ├── feature_similarity_analysis.py    // Run this after the demo to view feature similarites, PLEASE set the parameters accordingly.
     └── Datasets
-        ├── Get_Preprocessed_Data.py       // Resample the audio data and generate segments for the DeepShip dataset.
+        ├── Get_Preprocessed_Data.py       // Generate segments for the DeepShip dataset.
         └── SSDataModule.py                // Data Module for the DeepShip dataset.
         ├── ShipsEar_Data_Preprocessing.py // Generate segments for the ShipsEar dataset.
         └── ShipsEar_dataloader.py         // Data Module for the ShipsEar dataset.